oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 CSAF Downloader
 :    A program that retrieves CSAF Documents in an automated fashion.

+CSAF Extension
+:    A specified JSON object conveying additional information different from the content that can be conveyed with the CSAF Core elements.
+The Extension content MUST validate against the
+[CSAF Extension Content schema](https://docs.oasis-open.org/csaf/csaf/v2.1/schema/extension-content.json) as well as the schema given through its `$schema` property.

 CSAF Extended Validator
 :    A CSAF Basic Validator that additionally performs recommended tests.